District 57 School Board Meeting Highlights – Aug. 20, 2020

 *School Board Meeting Highlights are an overview of important decisions, presentations and/or discussions that take place at Board meetings.
 They are different from the meeting minutes, which give a more detailed report of Board actions and are posted on the website as part of the following meeting’s public packet.

-The May 21 School Board meeting was held via a Zoom conference call.
-A voice recording will be posted on the District website.
-Here are highlights of the meeting:
+The Aug.
+20 School Board meeting was held via a Zoom conference call.
+The video and podcast are posted on the D57 website.

 Adam Parisi, assistant superintendent of finance and operations, shared an update on building improvements that were completed over the spring and summer.
 These capital projects, which address necessary upgrades in the four schools and administration building, were approved early in the year as part of the FY20 budget.
 The projects had been on the District’s long-term Master Facilities Plan, which prioritizes needs that were previously ignored due to lack of funds.
 Adam highlighted the 2020 completed work in this video.

 Dr. Elaine Aumiller, superintendent, shared changes that have occurred since the Staffing Plan was first presented in March, including the addition of a second-grade teacher at Lions Park to accommodate enrollment.
 In addition, four health assistants will be hired soon, and four day-custodians will be hired when students return to the buildings, to accommodate the District’s COVID-19 planning and precautions.

 Current enrollment is 2,201.
 Some students have left the District, choosing private schools or home school, but the number was not large enough to impact sectioning.
 The largest change was in Lions Park second grade, which now has 22 more students than last year and 16 more than projected.
 This required the addition of a second-grade section and teacher.
 It also required the District to use the last remaining classroom space at Lions Park (which had been used to store science curriculum materials).
 The school is now at capacity in terms of classroom space.